schipholgroup/takeoff/docs/_deployment-steps/publish_artifact.md

 # Publish Artifacts

 This step allows you to publish artifacts for different languages to different targets:
-- You can publish Python wheels to cloud storage, or to PyPi.
+- You can publish Python files and wheels to cloud storage, or to PyPi.
 - You can publish Scala jars to cloud storage, or to Ivy

 <p class='note warning'>